LennartKeller/trf_training_tut/text/Prerequisites.md

 ```

 To feed the data to the neural network, we have to split it up into batches of a fixed size.
 To do so, PyTorch provides a general class, called `torch.utils.data.DataLoader`, that takes in iterable and returns batches just in time while training.

 The `DataLoader` class is agnostic towards the data it receives.
 To create batches that are compatible with the Huggingface model, we have to pass it a function that takes in multiple entries from our dataset and converts them into the correct format.

 This function is called `collate_fn` and can be specified while initiating the `DataLoader` object.
-Using a simple identity function, we see that the `collate_fn` receives a tuple with $B$ entries where $B$ is the batch size.
+Using a simple identity function, we see that the `collate_fn` receives a list with $B$ entries where $B$ is the batch size.

 ```{code-cell} ipython3
 from torch.utils.data import DataLoader